 The feelings should be conveyed through your framing, composition, lighting, and other aesthetic choices you make while photographing, not just through the actor’s performance/expression.

-For part two, please name your photos as such which the two you choose:
+For part two, please name the photos of the feelings you chose as such:

 firstname_lastname_assignment3-disconnected.jpg(this is for disconnected or lost)

 firstname_lastname_assignment3-scared.jpg(this is for scared or a feeling of doom)

 firstname_lastname_assignment3-empowered.jpg(this is for empowered or confident)